BySwiizen/ConstantHunger/README.md

 # ConstantHunger
-**ConstantHunger** is a Minecraft plugins which keeps hunger constant at all times.
+**ConstantHunger** is a Minecraft plugin which keeps hunger constant at all times.

 ## Useful links
 + [Issues](https://github.com/BySwiizen/ConstantHunger/issues)